Balladebits/Balladebits/README.md

 Despite being like that i don't trust ppl so easily,and also aside from being a literal clown sometimes,please don't push my limits if i tell you to stop,okay?

+Please do not copy or inspo my Skins

 I roam around the docks or the Cafe and frequently join parties

 Minors and aromantic people please DNI